 LAPAROSCOPIC SENTINEL NODE BIOPSY FOR EARLY GASTRIC CANCER

-A dual-tracer method that utilizes radioactive colloids and blue dyes is currently considered the most reliable method for the stable detection of SNs in patients with early gastric cancer.10,11 The accumulation of radioactive colloids facilitates the identification of SNs even in resected specimens, and the blue dye is effective for the intraoperative visualization of ...
+A dual-tracer method that utilizes radioactive colloids and blue dyes is currently considered the most reliable method for the stable detection of SNs in patients with early gastric cancer.10,11 The accumulation of radioactive colloids facilitates the identification of SNs even in resected specimens, and the blue dye is effective for the intraoperative ...